jaketae/scrape-exchange/README.md

-# Exchange Web Scraper
+# PX Exchange Chatbot

-This is a simple web scraper that crawls the [PX Exchange](http://www.shopmyexchange.com), a shopping website for U.S. soldiers and veterans.
+This is a simple web scraper-turned-chatbot for [PX Exchange](http://www.shopmyexchange.com), a shopping website for U.S. soldiers and veterans.
+The chatbot, which runs on Facebook's Messenger platform, provides a convenient way for users to inquire about product prices and price changes on a real-time basis.

 ## Motivation